-Before you round any mark, it’s essential to visually locate the next mark, not only is this critical for your next-leg strategy, it will have a massive impact on how you approach each mark rounding.
+Essential Before Rounding a Mark – Before you round any mark, it’s essential to visually locate the next mark.
+This is critical for your next-leg strategy.
+It will have a massive impact on how you approach each mark rounding.

-A classic mistake is not realizing that you can lay the next mark on one tack or gybe so any distance you sail away from the proper course is time and distance wasted.
+A classic mistake is not realizing that you can lay the next mark on one tack or gybe.
+Any distance you sail away from the proper course is time and distance wasted.

-One team member must be given this specific responsibility every time you approach a mark, their job is to locate the next mark visually while there is still time to plan your upcoming rounding and strategy for the next leg.
+One team member must be given this specific responsibility every time you approach a mark.
+Their job is to locate the next mark while there is still time to plan your strategy for the next leg.

 Once they have the mark in sight they must describe that mark’s location to the rest of the crew.
 They can do this by identifying a visual reference point or unique geographic feature behind the mark.

-If you are sailing a set course, such as a windward and return, you can calculate a compass bearing while still on the previous leg to give the helmsperson a bearing to the next mark once rounded, this is especially important if they can’t see that mark.
+When sailing a set course, like a windward and return, you can calculate a compass bearing while still on the previous leg.
+Give the helmsperson a bearing to the next mark once rounded.
+This is especially important if they can’t see that mark.

-Follow these mark-rounding principles and when the fleet converges at a mark you will be able to avoid the chaos that often ensues due to having a plan already mapped out.
+Follow these mark-rounding principles and when the fleet converges at a mark you will be able to avoid the chaos.